wangyiqiu/dbscan/reproducibility/README.md

 * our-approx: ``OUR_APPROX``
 * our-approx-bucketing: ``OUR_APPROX``+ ``USE_BUCKETING``

 Then, recompile the program to generate a new ``DBSCAN`` binary, and the rest of the steps are the same.

+### Clean up

 We note that the script that parses the raw terminal output, ``parseOutput.py`` will parse all the files in the ``dbscan/reproducibility/scripts/outputs`` folder, whose contents need to be deleted before testing a different method.
+The generated ``reproduced-dbscan.py`` needs to be backed up where necessary, otherwise it will be overwritten when testing a different method.